makelab-kaist/makelab.github.io/_pages/publications.md

 Andrea Bianchi, Zhi Lin Yap, Punn Lertjaturaphat, Austin Henley, Kongpyung (Justin) Moon, and Yoonji Kim.
 2024. **Inline Visualization and Manipulation of Real-Time Hardware Log for Supporting Debugging of Embedded Programs**.
 To appear in Proceedings of the ACM Hum.-Comput.
 Interact. _EICS '24_.

-Kongpyung (Justin) Moon, Jaeseong Yi, Valkyrie Savage, and Andrea Bianchi.
-2024. **3D Printed Pyrography: Using Wood Filament and Dynamic Control of Nozzle Temperature for Embedding Shades of Color in Objects**.
-In _Additive Manufacturing_, 104064, ISSN 2214-8604, DOI: [https://doi.org/10.1016/j.addma.2024.104064](https://doi.org/10.1016/j.addma.2024.104064).
+Kongpyung (Justin) Moon, Jaeseong Yi, Valkyrie Savage, and Andrea Bianchi. **3D printed pyrography: Using wood filament and dynamic control of nozzle temperature for embedding shades of color in objects**.
+In _Additive Manufacturing_ Volume 83, 2024, 104064, ISSN 2214-8604.
+DOI: [https://doi.org/10.1016/j.addma.2024.104064](https://doi.org/10.1016/j.addma.2024.104064).

 Myung Jin Kim, Eyal Ofek, Michel Pahud, Mike Sinclair, and Andrea Bianchi.
 2024. **Big or Small, It’s All in Your Head: Visuo-Haptic Illusion of Size-Change Using Finger-Repositioning**.
 In CHI Conference on Human Factors in Computing Systems (_CHI '24_).